The Mystery-Thriller-Suspense fiction category

 Anyway, after finishing Live by Night, I began examining my Kindle for what to read next when … literally … Taylor Stevens’ The Doll, started downloading at the exact moment I was staring at the screen.

 If you’re looking for a heroine who takes no prisoners and let’s no one push her around, you’ll love what mayhem Vanessa Michael Munroe is going to stir up.
 I’m savoring this one for a while, but it’s in good company, sitting on the virtual shelf alongside some other gems … like those coming up.)
-Some of you might remember one of our contests last year?

 But, if you’re not familiar with this terrific series, you can start with The Informationist, a great debut novel for a very unique character that none other than James Cameron, of Avatar, Titanic, Terminator, Rambo fame (to name just a handful), optioned for a feature film.
 You can also read the 2nd installment of the VMM series, The Innocent, before you get to The Doll.